-Meal planning is a huge factor for successful weight loss after bariatric surgery.
+Meal planning is a significant factor for successful weight loss after bariatric surgery.
 However, researching healthy meals that work with your new diet can be challenging.
 It’s even harder to find options to indulge your sweet tooth.
 While it’s true that your diet will look significantly different after bariatric surgery, you won’t succeed if you don’t enjoy the food you eat.
 If you limit yourself to a strict, bland diet every day, it’s not likely to last.
-To ensure long term success, you need a variety of healthy food options that are also flavorful to keep you satisfied.
+To ensure long-term success, you need a variety of healthy food options that are also flavorful to keep you satisfied.

 Slow Cooker Triple Berry Cobbler

 Traditional cobbler recipes call for buckets of butter and sugar, but they can be bariatric-friendly by making healthier substitutes.
 This recipe also dramatically reduces the work of making a cobbler by letting your slow cooker handle the task.

 - Nonstick cooking spray